-What seems like a sprain is not always a sprain.
-Your son or daughter might have injured cartilage or bones in the foot without knowing it.
+What seems like a sprain is not always a sprain; in addition to cartilage injuries, your son or daughter might have injured other bones in the foot without knowing it.
 Have a qualified Podiatric Surgeon examine the injury.
-The sooner rehabilitation starts, the more likely long-term problems like instability or arthritis can be prevented, and the sooner your child can get back into competition.
+The sooner rehabilitation starts, the sooner long-term problems like instability or arthritis can be prevented, and the sooner your child can get back into competition.

 Have old sprains checked before the new school term and sport season starts.

-A medical check-up can reveal whether your child's previously injured ankle might be vulnerable to sprains, and if he or she might benefit from wearing a supportive ankle brace during competition.
+A medical check-up can reveal whether your child's previously injured ankle might be vulnerable to sprains, and could possibly benefit from wearing a supportive ankle brace during competition.

 Buy the right shoe for the sport.

 Different sports require different shoe gear.
 Players shouldn't mix baseball cleats with football shoes.

 Children should start the season with new shoes.